s-bapla/String-primitives-and-macros/README.md

 # String-primitives-and-macros

+Summary of what MASM program does: provide 10 signed decimal integers
+Each number needs to be small enough to fit inside a 32 bit register.
+After you have finished inputting the raw numbers it will display a list of the integers, their sum, and their average value.

 Program Description
 Write and test a MASM program to perform the following tasks (check the Requirements section for specifics on program modularization):